Inflation with $0 \leq c_{\rm s} \leq 1$: Construction in unitary gauge

 Having an explicit solution for $h$ in hand, we can obtain all the slow-roll parameters $\epsilon$, $s$, $b$, and $\eta$ as a function of time, which are shown in Fig.~\ref{Fig:eta-s}.
-We then find $\epsilon:\epsilon_{sr}\to0$, $s:s_{sr}\to-1/h_{st}$, $b:b_{sr}\to0$, and $\eta:\eta_{sr}\to-2/h_{st}$ with $\epsilon_{sr}\neq0$ and $s_{sr}\neq0$, $b_{sr}\neq0$, and $\eta_{sr}\neq0$.
-We have explicitly confirmed that $| s | \ll 1$ during both the slow-roll and stealth regimes.
-Moreover, from Eq.~\eqref{trans-cond} we see that the value of the slow-roll parameter $\epsilon$ depends on four parameters $\beta_{sr}$, $\beta_{st}$, $h_{st}$ and $\csr$.
-Figs.~\ref{Fig:BG-t} and \ref{Fig:eta-s} show how $\epsilon$ changes by varying these parameters.
-We emphasize that although we have considered special ansatz~\eqref{cs_beta} for the shape of the transition, the results at both the slow-roll and the stealth phases are quite insensitive to the detailed functional forms of the ansatz.
-One may consider other possibilities and the only difference would be in the way that transition takes place.
+We then find $\epsilon:\epsilon_{sr}\to0$, $s:s_{sr}\to0$, $b:b_{sr}\to0$, and $\eta:\eta_{sr}\to0$ with $\epsilon_{sr}\neq0$, $s_{sr}\neq0$, $b_{sr}\neq0$, and $\eta_{sr}\neq0$.
+From Eq.~\eqref{trans-cond} we see that the value of the slow-roll parameter $\epsilon$ depends on five parameters $\beta_{sr}$, $\beta_{st}$, $\csr$, $\cst$ and $h_{st}$.
+Fig.~\ref{Fig:eta-s} shows how $\epsilon$ changes by varying $h_{st}$.
+We emphasize that although we have considered special ansatze~\eqref{cs_beta} and \eqref{beta} for the shape of the transition, the results at both the slow-roll and the stealth phases are quite insensitive to the detailed functional forms of the ansatz.
+One may consider other appropriate possibilities and the only difference would be in the way that transition takes place.

-We have found $0 < |s| < 1/h_{st}$ and $0 < |\eta| < 2/h_{st}$.
-Thus, we need $h_{st}= {\cal O}(50-100)$ to respect the adiabatic condition $| s | \ll 1$ and $\eta\ll 1$ in both slow-roll and stealth regimes.
 Note that $h_{st}$ cannot be arbitrarily large as the EFT would break down for a too large value of $h_{st}$.
 For instance, in the case where we only have the stealth regime, our setup reduces to the ghost inflation scenario \cite{ArkaniHamed:2003uz}.
 In this case, there is a late time upper bound on the EFT cutoff as $M\lesssim100$ GeV if we assume that the inflaton continues to run with the same velocity even after the reheating.
 From Eq.~\eqref{metric-FRW-BG} we have $H/M=(M/\Mp)h$, where $H$ is the dimensionful Hubble expansion rate.
 The COBE normalization on the power spectrum of the curvature perturbations in the ghost inflation implies $H/M\sim{\cal O}(10^{-4})$ \cite{ArkaniHamed:2003uz}.
 Thus, we find $M={\cal O}(10^{12})$ GeV for $h=100$ which is much greater than $M\lesssim100$ GeV.
 On the other hand, if we suppose that the cutoff $M$ is time-dependent then we can relax the late time bound $M\lesssim100$ GeV and achieve the value $h=100$.

-\subsubsection{From stealth to slow-roll}
+\subsection{From stealth to slow-roll}